Reading and Literacy in Early and Middle Childhood

 Other requirements: Research apprenticeship, candidacy exam, dissertation

-Our faculty are highly engaged in teaching, research, and service.
-In addition to serving as course instructors and advisors, faculty are involved in various externally funded research projects including the US-Indonesia Teacher Education Consortium, Literacy Collaborative, Reading Recovery, Crane Center for Early Childhood Research and Policy and local and state educational initiatives.
+RLEMC faculty are highly engaged in teaching, research and service.
+In addition to serving as mentors and course instructors, faculty are involved in various externally-funded research projects, design and offer literacy programs for teachers and lead local and state educational initiatives.

 Julia Hagge, PhD, Assistant Professor